JonasJurczok/maven101/tasks/index.md

 ## Goal

 The goal of this course is to give you an overview over the most important topics when using maven.
+Every task will deal with one specific aspect of maven.
 These topics are:

 * Basic project setup